Spirulina: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-The effect of spirulina on carbohydrate profile, fasting and postprandial blood sugar is mixed.
-Spirulina seems to improve glycemic control in the short term (fasting and postprandial blood sugar) and long term (HbA1c) and improve the lipid profile in diabetic patients.
-The mechanisms for lowering blood sugar levels remain unknown.
+The effect of spirulina on the glycemic profile, fasting and postprandial blood glucose is mixed.
+Spirulina appears to improve short-term (fasting and postprandial blood glucose) and long-term (HbA1c) glycemic control and improve the lipid profile in diabetic patients.
+The mechanisms behind the reduction in blood glucose remain unknown.

 Usages associés